Wearsafe

 Wearsafe is an American personal safety company located in Hartford, CT.
 Their primary wearable technology is a device that uses bluetooth technology to connect a button-like Tag with a smartphone app.
 When pressed, the Tag alerts a user's selected network of the location of the emergency, as well as sending a live audio feed of the incident to a group chat function.
-Wearsafe's mission is to "make the world a safer place by redefining the way people seek and provide help"-- by reaching a wide variety of customers, including outdoors sportsmen and anyone looking to control their personal safety, including preventing sexual assault.